BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Sharlyne-ben/README.md

 Use Parallel Structure: Keep the grammatical structure of headings similar for better readability.

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?

+Product Overview: Briefly describe what the product does.
+Key Features: Highlight the main functionalities.
+Target Audience: Specify who the product is for.
+Getting Started: Provide basic instructions on how to start using the product.

 ## 12. How can you succinctly convey the purpose and key features of a product?